frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 ```

 #### Will be changes in the `pack` command ?
-If a project had a transitive dependency enforced through central definition the dependency is added to the list of packet direct dependencies.
+If a project had a transitive dependency enforced through central definition the dependency it is added to the list of package direct dependencies.

 #### Where are `PrivateAssets`/`ExcludeAssets`/`IncludeAssets` defined?